-We have audited the Combined Statement of Cash Receipts and Disbursements All Funds Excluding the Electric Proprietary Fund - Cash Basis and supplementary information of the City of Macon, Mississippi, as of and for the year ended September 30, 2021, and have issued our report dated January 6, 2023.
-We have conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards.
+We have audited the Statement of Cash Receipts and Disbursements All Funds Excluding the Electric Proprietary Fund - Cash Basis and supplementary information of the City of Macon, Mississippi, as of and for the year ended September 30, 2022, and have issued our report dated March 26, 2024.

+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-As required by the state legal compliance audit program prescribed by the Office of the State Auditor, we have also performed procedures to test compliance with certain state laws and regulations.
-However, providing an opinion on compliance with state laws and regulations was not an objective of our audit and, accordingly, we do not express such an opinion.
+Compliance with state laws and regulations applicable to City of Macon, Mississippi is the responsibility of the cities management.
+As required by the state legal compliance audit program prescribed by the Office of the State Auditor and as part of obtaining reasonable assurance about whether the financial statement is free from material misstatement, we performed tests of City of Macon, Mississippi's compliance with certain provisions of state laws and regulations.
+However, the objective of our audit of the financial statement was not to provide an opinion on overall compliance with such provisions.
+Accordingly, we do not express such an opinion.

-The results of those procedures and our audit of the Combined Statement of Cash Receipts and Disbursements All Funds Excluding the Electric Proprietary Fund - Cash Basis and supplementary information indicate that, with respect to the items tested, the City of Macon, Mississippi complied with the provisions referred to in the preceding paragraph.
+The results of our tests indicate, with respect to the items tested, the City of Macon, Mississippi complied with the provisions referred to in the preceding paragraph.
 With respect to items not tested, nothing came to our attention that caused us to believe the City of Macon, Mississippi had not complied with those provisions.

 This report is intended solely for the information and use of management, the Board of Alderman, federal awarding agencies, the Office of the State Auditor and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
-However, this report is a matter of public record and its distribution is not limited.
+However, this report is a matter of public record, and its distribution is not limited.

-Starkville, Mississippi January 6, 2023

-Watkins Ward and Stafford, PUC
+Starkville, Mississippi March 26, 2024 Watkins Ward and Stafford, Puc